chriso345/gspl/README.md

 }
 ```

-You can access and pass them as pointers:
+You can access and pass them by value or take their address when needed:

 ```go
 x1 := &variables[0]
 ```

-Forcing integer constraints is done at the variable level:
+Forcing integer constraints is done when creating the variable:

 ```go
 variables := []lp.LpVariable{